 - maintained by different people, or

-- displayed in a single webpage, but from different sources.
+- displayed in a single web page, but aggregated from different sources.

 For the Crawler to work effectively, most of the information you want to index should appear on websites.
 However, the Crawler can work even if the representation of your web-content is inconsistent, or if your web pages require login credentials.

 How to use the Crawler

-You can use your crawlers with two tools: the Admin Console, and our Crawler REST API.
+You can use your crawlers with two tools: the admin console, and the Crawler REST API.

-You can create, configure and launch crawlers through the Crawler Admin Console.
+You can create, configure, and launch crawlers through the Crawler admin console.
 You can also test your crawler on specific URLs and analyze the results.
-The Admin is the best way to get familiar with and to start using the Crawler.
+The admin console is the best way to get familiar with and to start using the Crawler.

 Crawler REST API

 While there are use cases for the Crawler REST API, Algolia recommends using the Admin Console.
 Usage of the REST API isn’t covered by any service-level agreement (SLA).